Modi's tax overhaul to strain finances but boost image amid US trade tensions

 Last year, India said caramel popcorn would be taxed at 18 per cent but the salted category at 5 per cent, triggering criticism about a glaring example of GST's complexities.

-Government data shows the 28 per cent and 12 per cent tax slabs together garner 16 per cent of India's annual GST revenue of roughly $250 billion last fiscal year.
+Government data shows the 28 per cent and 12 per cent tax slabs together garner 16 per cent of India's annual GST revenue of roughly US$250 billion last fiscal year.

 Bihar is a key state politically and goes to the polls by November.
 A recent survey by the VoteVibe agency showed Modi's opposition has an edge largely because of a lack of jobs.